 Physical and Emotional Health Issues Common with Foster Kids

-- We’re talking today about the health of children in foster care.
-And we are using the term “health” broadly to encompass physical, emotional, mental, behavioral, developmental, educational, and oral health.
+- Term “health” broadly to encompass physical, emotional, mental, behavioral, developmental, educational, and oral health.

-- An issue with foster care parenting is limited access to health care before entering foster care and lack of knowledge about previous health care.
+- Issues common with foster kids and with foster care parenting is limited access to health care before entering foster care and lack of knowledge about previous health care.
+How does this impact care and what can foster or adoptive parents do?

 - The role of transience and uncertainty for kids in foster care provides challenges for foster parents and doctors in providing health care to kids in foster care.